Jason-Duffy/AVRly/content/modules/data-converters/mcp48x2_dac/mcp48x2.md

 | (7) Vss   | Ground |
 | (8) VoutA | Multimeter 2 test probe |

 Note that there is no connection to the host MCU MISO pin, as this device is write only - the data only goes in one direction, from the MCU to the DAC.
+The LDAC connection is optional, but is required in this example project.

 If you connect the output pins to a multimeter (keeping several meters is helpful for tasks like this), you can monitor the output voltage of each channel.